DanKretschmer/Adventure_2601/README.md

 # Adventure Game

 ## Introduction
 Welcome to the Adventure Game!
 This is a game based on the Atari game Adventure.
 Collect the crown to win.
 Are you ready for an epic adventure?
+This game was written in Python using the Pygame library.

 ## Getting Started
 git clone https://github.com/DanKretschmer/Adventure_2601